GLOrozcoM/Data_Science_Projects/README.md

 This repository contains my work on data science projects.
 Notebooks, python files, and a few R, or R markdown files make up the repository.

 As of April 13, 2020, this repository contains three data projects.
-T

 # Chess